Tennessee residents prepare for food tax holiday - NewsBreak

 When asked why to take money out of the government now, given the state of the economy, Lee defended his actions.

 “Families come back from vacations, they start back up to school in August, and, oftentimes, some of their greatest expenses occur then,” he said.
-“So, there would be a sense that that would be the greatest benefit to occur in all this.”Read the latest from the TN State Capitol Newsroom
+“So, there would be a sense that that would be the greatest benefit to occur in all this.”Back-to-school shopping expected to cost more than $860 a family

 Although it may take some money out of the economy, it’s easy to understand the impact it has on families in Tennessee.